 A realistic look at preparedness.

 How much you can prepare depends on your budget.
 A disaster always impacts the poorest among us the most.
-I have friends who have bought property which has an old WWII bunker on it.
+I have friends who have bought a property which has an old WWII bunker on it.
 They have outfitted the bunker to shelter their extended family for a month.

-Hawaii has identified public shelter that can provide for about a third of our population.
+Hawaii has identified public shelters that can provide for about a third of our population.
 They plan on 10 square feet per person.
 That is the size of an army cot.
 None of those shelters will withstand a Category 3 hurricane.

 Emergency Management recommends you shelter in place, or if your home is not safe, find a friend who lives in a reinforced concrete building.
 Whatever you plan to do, do it early.
 Public shelters will be overflowing and traffic will be gridlocked.